Tuscany, From The Sea to Siena - and Beyond

 Southern Tuscany has a special reputation for food and wine.
 Here you can taste typical dishes such as “Wild Boar with tomato sauce”, “Pici all’aglione” (hand-made pasta with garlic and tomato sauce), “Roe Deer cooked in wine sauce”, “Acquacotta” (which literally means “cooked water” - a typical soup made of onions, tomatoes, celery, oil and bread), “Agnello a buglione” (Lamb Stockpot), many pasta dishes and pizza.

 No problems for vegetarians, traditional cuisine includes a lot of completely vegetarian recipes.
 On the days when we provide picnics, we’ll have a spread of fresh local produce to lay out at some beautiful spot and enjoy our lunch totally “al fresco”.

 All of our past guests have been amazed at the quality and variety of the food served at our chosen hotels and restaurants, and the “al fresco” picnics we concoct.
 Wines are really high quality too.

 We shall hike through the vineyards where the grapes that make excellent wines such as Morellino di Scansano, Bianco di Pitigliano, Aleatico di Gradoli - and the famous Brunello di Montalcino - are grown.
 We will have the opportunity to taste and purchase them, together with excellent locally produced olive oil.
 We will also visit an organic olive oil producer and witness the processes involved in olive oil production.

 We hope you can join us in October.
 Tuscany is a really magical place!
 For any further information or to make a reservation, please contact us.

-For photos from our recent Tuscany tour in October 2015 and other Walking Holidays, please go to our Facebook page.
+For photos from our most recent Tuscany tour in October 2016 and other Walking Holidays, please go to our Facebook page.